MahmudulHuda/syedmahmudulhuda/README.md

 # About me
 I received a B.Sc in Information and Communication Engineering from the Bangladesh University of Professionals (BUP) in the year 2020.
 I have worked as an Intern in the Product and Technology Division at bKash Limited, and I am currently working as a Quality Control Specialist at SuperAnnotate AI, where I have been working with various companies, and their data to implement ML products for different sectors such as business, agriculture, healthcare, and LLM.
-His research interests include artificial intelligence, machine learning, big data, and IoT.
+My research interests include artificial intelligence, machine learning, big data, and IoT.

 ## Education
 **Bangladesh University of Professionals**	     (December 2020)